A problem solving technique to define a problem, challenge or opportunity and to generate ideas.

 1. We want to look at a series of issues that we are facing and to look for solutions to those problems.
 We will take about 3.5 hours to do this.

-2. We will begin with a little a discussion about the process.
+2. We will begin with a discussion about the process.
 I will describe a process of problem reversal and then we will discuss it.

 3. Walk Through the example.